What is the Colorado Society of CPAs (COCPA) and what does it do?

 - The experience requirements can be found on the Colorado State Board of Accountancy website in the Rules section, Chapter 4.

-- The AICPA Ethics Course is an 11-hour self-study course that may be taken online or through correspondence.
-E-mail Pamela Galey-Coleman for details on the course or call her at (303) 741-8629 or (800) 523-9082.
+- The AICPA Ethics Course is an 8.5-hour self-study course.
+This cannot be used toward your CPE requirement after you are licensed.
+Email Pamela Galey-Coleman for details on the course or call her at (303) 741-8629 or (800) 523-9082.

-How do I reinstate my lapsed license?
+How do I reinstate my inactive or expired license?